 We operate in a friendly, safe and respectful studio environment with fair wages and no discrimination.
 We offer equal opportunities to employees.
 We encourage individuals to develop skills by offering training and by developing team projects where everyone can participate.

 The cutting and processing of gem materials is now done in controlled environments where modern equipment and employment law is the norm.
 This has eliminated the problems of exploitation and child labour.

 We ensure our Gemstones are ethically sourced by buying from suppliers who have visited the workshops and factories they come from, and they are confident that all employees are treated well and fairly, the cutting and processing of gems is done in controlled environments where modern equipment and employment law is the norm.
 This eliminates exploitation and child labour.

 We regularly engage with charitable causes both individually and as a business.
-Often creating new capsule collections, the proceeds of which are donated to a charitable cause, the most recent of which was for the COVID-19 Solidarity Response Fund and more recently Endometriosis UK.
-More recently each member of Wild Fawn is supporting the charity of their choice, in their own way donating, raising funds and just giving a bit of their time each month to support good causes.
+Often creating new capsule collections, the proceeds of which are donated to a charitable cause, the most recent of which was for the COVID-19 Solidarity Response Fund, Endometriosis UK and AKT Charity supporting the LGBTQI+ community.

 Wild fawn’s team is passionate about sustainability and on a mission to raise awareness by sharing information via blog posts on the brand’s website and social media.
 We want to inform our customers and followers to help them make more conscious decisions and lead a more sustainable lives.